 Proportion of malignancies during pregnancy and within 12 months of delivery in 4.85 million women from the California Cancer Registry.
 GI = gastrointestinal.
 (Data from Smith, 2003.)

 During pregnancy, cancer management poses unique problems related to fetal concerns, and treatment must be individualized.
 Considerations include the type and stage of malignancy, the desire for pregnancy continuation, and inherent risks associated with modifying or delaying cancer treatment.

 Operative procedures indicated for cancer include those for diagnosis, staging, or therapy.
 Fortunately, most procedures that do not interfere with the reproductive tract are well tolerated by both mother and fetus (Chap.
 46, Medications and Surgeries).
 Although many operations have classically been deferred until after 12 to 14 weeks’ gestation to minimize miscarriage risks, this probably is not necessary.
 We are of the opinion that surgery should be performed regardless of gestational age if maternal well-being is imperiled.

 Both pregnancy and malignancy are risk factors for venous thromboembolism (VTE).
 In one study, Bleau and coworkers (2016) reported a higher risk of VTE in gravidas with myeloid leukemia, Hodgkin disease, cervical cancer, and ovarian cancer compared with that in pregnant women without a malignancy.
 The risk was not increased in those with brain or thyroid cancer, melanoma, or lymphoid leukemia.
 That said, current guidelines lack specific recommendations for pregnant women undergoing surgeries for cancer.
-Thus, depending on the complexity of the planned procedure, it seems reasonable to use prophylactic low-molecular-weight heparin combined with elastic stockings and/or intermittent pneumatic compression ...
+Thus, depending on the complexity of the planned procedure, it seems reasonable to use prophylactic low-molecular-weight heparin combined with elastic stockings and/or intermittent pneumatic ...